Pumpkin Foam Cold Brew

 - Milk – Our go-to is 2% milk.
 Whole milk would be even richer, but please avoid skim because it will produce a watery drink.

-- Pumpkin Puree – Use the canned pumpkin puree.
+- Pumpkin Puree – Use canned pumpkin puree.
 During the fall months, I almost always have a partial can of pumpkin which I store in a food storage container in the refrigerator.
 This makes it super convenient to make this pumpkin cold brew.

 - Maple Syrup – You’ll want to add some pure maple syrup for some added sweetness.